-The G-shaped kitchen layout is somewhat similar to the U-shaped one as it has the same amount of storage options and counter space that surround the chef on three sides.
+The G-shaped kitchen layout is somewhat similar to the U-shaped layout as it allows similar storage options and counter space that surrounds the chef on three sides.
 The difference occurs in that the floor plan of the G-shaped kitchen uses the partial fourth wall for extra cabinets or a peninsula.
-Depending on the kitchen’s size, G-shaped kitchens can appear cramped.
-To make the kitchen appear more spacious, a homeowner can open up the wall in an adjacent room and then create a breakfast bar or pass-through for the family.
+Smaller G-shaped kitchens can be made to appear more spacious by opening up the wall in an adjacent room, and then creating a breakfast bar or pass-through for the family.

 The single line layout is ideal for smaller homes and in some instances, this is the only available solution.
 While this layout is not the best in terms of forming an ideal working space, the homeowner can place the sink next to the stove and oven to increase efficiency.
 In addition, sleek cabinetry with horizontal lines can make the space appear larger, and clever storage solutions can maximise the utility of the kitchen.

 Displays of our designer kitchen layouts can be seen at our Wonderful Kitchens Showroom in Padstow.
 Our Sydney-based company offers a wide range of high-quality kitchens.
 Our designer kitchens are manufactured in our own factory to the highest service standards, and in the quickest possible time frame.
 We have site supervisors for every job and our kitchen designers having over ten years of experience each.